 In place of the RGGI, Christie says New Jersey must focus on boosting energy efficiency ("The cheapest power is the power we don't have to generate, distribute and deliver," his website explains) as well as renewable energy.

 Even while giving Christie a D+ on its 2010 report card, Environment New Jersey acknowledged he did "champion wind power, backing a strong policy that could give our state the nation's first offshore wind farm."
 That was the Offshore Wind Economic Development Act of 2010, which offers financial aid and tax credits to companies that build offshore wind farms in state waters.
 New Jersey also already generates the second-most solar power of any state, and Christie has often emphasized his support for both forms of renewable energy.
 According to a Sept.
-29 press release
+29 press release:

 "The Christie Administration has a proven record of commitment to securing the environmental and economic benefits of renewable energy in New Jersey.
 In addition to solar, the wind power movement is providing ... a unique opportunity to advance green energy as industry."

 On the other hand, Christie took heat last year after he used $400 million in clean-energy funds to balance the state budget, and again when he redistributed $65 million from the state's RGGI revenues.
 And he drew more criticism this summer when he unveiled plans to scale back New Jersey's official clean-energy goals.
-The state had planned to generate 30 percent of its electricity from renewable sources by 2021, but now aims for Christie's more "achievable" target of 22.5 percent
+The state had planned to generate 30 percent of its electricity from renewable sources by 2021, but now aims for Christie's more "achievable" target of 22.5 percent.

 Offshore (and onshore) drilling

 Offshore oil and gas is always a big issue for East Coast governors, and it has given Christie a way to bolster his fragile cred with New Jersey environmentalists.
 When President Obama was pushing for more offshore drilling in March 2010 — just a few weeks before BP's Gulf oil spill — Christie told the Newark Star-Ledger he wasn't a fan.
 "I'm very uncomfortable with the idea of drilling off the coast of New Jersey," he said.
 "New Jersey's coast is one of its economic engines, and I would have to really be convinced of both the economic viability ... and the environmental safety.
 And at this point, I'm not convinced of either."
 Christie has also scored points with green groups by blocking liquefied natural gas plants off the Jersey shore.

 Christie takes a moderate stance on many environmental issues, but he also knows frugality is what impresses today's GOP base.
 And so last fall, at the risk of burning already-rickety bridges with environmentalists, he killed what the New York Times called "the largest public transit project in the nation" — an $8.7 billion commuter-rail tunnel that would have run under the Hudson River, linking New Jersey to New York.

 The project had been touted as a model for sustainable urban transit, with supporters arguing it would reduce congestion, improve air quality and raise property values by doubling the number of eastbound trains into New York each day.
 It was also expected to employ some 6,000 construction workers, but Christie was turned off by the specter of cost overruns: A review by New Jersey transportation officials projected its total cost would likely be at least $11 billion, and could even exceed $14 billion.
 (As the Times also reported, however, Christie was less bothered by cost overruns this year when he decided to revive a long-delayed megamall in East Rutherford.)

 Overall, Christie is a product of both time and place: He's riding a national wave of fiscal conservatism, but he's also still a plainspoken pragmatist from the pressure cooker of New Jersey politics.
 By deciding not to run for president in 2012, he may be letting himself ripen on the vine until 2016 — and as New Jersey environmentalists have learned, it's almost impossible to predict what he'll do in the meantime.